 High school friends Billie Joe Armstrong and Mike Dirnt, along with other members, formed Green Day in 1987, but the band didn’t explode until the release of their 1994 album Dookie.

 Their punk-pop sounds quickly became anthems for high schoolers across America, selling over 10 million copies and being featured as a regular MTV rotation.

-In 1996, the band released their next album “Insomniac.”
+In 1996, the band released their next album Insomniac.
 This album did not bring as many sales as their previous album, but it did earn multiple nominations for the American, MTV, and Grammy music awards.

-They did not truly find their place in the mainstream rock music scene until 1990, when they released their fifth album, “Cowboys From Hell,” which became the album that transformed the band’s sound from heavier metal into more of a mid-tempo thrash metal sound.
+They did not truly find their place in the mainstream rock music scene until 1990, when they released their fifth album, Cowboys from Hell, which became the album that transformed the band’s sound from heavier metal into more of a mid-tempo thrash metal sound.

-Pantera’s success took off as the decade progressed with the albums “Far Beyond Driven” in 1994 and “The Great Southern Trendkill” in 1996.
+Pantera’s success took off as the decade progressed with the albums Far Beyond Driven in 1994 and The Great Southern Trendkill in 1996.

 Both albums received nominations for Grammy awards.
-Wrapping up the decade came the band’s fourth Grammy-winning album, “Reinventing The Steel,” which became the band’s final album.
+Wrapping up the decade came the band’s fourth Grammy-winning album, Reinventing The Steel, which became the band’s last one.

-Summing Up Our List Of 90s Rock Bands
+Summing Up Our List Of 1990s Rock Bands

+The 1990s brought many phenomenal new sounds to the rock music genre.
 Many of these bands became household favorites and iconic inspirations for new-age rock moving into the early 2000s and even the modern day.

-But, this list is far from complete.
+However, this list is far from complete.
 Who did we miss off that you think should be included?
 Let us know and we’ll add them in!